secret-scanning-sig/research/generic-pattern-format/README.md

 ### Initial Rule Selection

-I selected a few rules for Gitleaks, Nosey Parker, and Yara that:
+I selected a few rules for Gitleaks, Nosey Parker, and YARA that:

 - Leverage most of the tool's features or have complex logic
 - Are large and potentially unwieldy to write